I decided to make something special for the inaugural Australian emacs meetup.

 The other problem with Canopus is that it does not fork when launching wordpad.exe, so you can’t continue using it until you close wordpad.
 This is stupid as most likely you need the information in wordpad to do further work in Canopus.

 So a long time ago I came up with a solution.
 With the help of a friend (well, he wrote it for me in Delphi) I developed a small program called wordpad.exe which reads a config.ini file to configure which editor to open.
-It makes a copy of the file in $1 and launches whatever editor you specify in the config.ini with $1 as its parameter.
+It makes a copy of the file in$1

 This worked well and everyone was happy until I decided to use cygwin emacs instead of the native win32 compiled emacs.